cambridge-cares/TheWorldAvatar/AR/CARESLab/README.md

     Error message: Problem detected while importing the Prefab file: 'Assets/Prefabs/<PREFAB-NAME>'.
 The file might be corrupt or have missing nested Prefabs.

     Occurred when `*.blend` model files are not added before opening the project in Unity.
 This will also remove the `*.asset` files in `Assets/Model/`.
 Please add the `*.blend` model files **and** pull the project again.

+## MRTK2 Features
+This project is built with MRTK3 library which is generally available in October 2023.
+Therefore, some of MRTK2 features haven't been fully migrated to MRTK3.
+This section lists the MRTK2 features which have been modified to integrate with the MRTK3 library.

+### HandCoach

+[HandCoach](https://learn.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/mrtk2/features/ux-building-blocks/hand-coach?view=mrtkunity-2022-05) is implemented as a "teaching" component that helps guide the user what operations to perform.

+The feature is included in MRTK2 foundation package.
+To acquire the original files and set up **from scratch**, one can follow the steps below.
+These steps have already been completed and saved to this repo.
+Developer doesn't need to redo them.
+The only operation that is needed is to import the `*.fbx` hand model files as described in [Project Setup](#project-setup) section.

+1. Create a new 3D project with Unity Hub
+2. Add `Mixed Reality Toolkit > Mixed Reality Toolkit Foundation (2.8.3)` to the 3D project with Microsoft Mixed Reality Feature Tool.
+3. Search for `HandCoach` in the MRTK2 3D project, and copy the following folders to your MRTK3 Unity project

+    a.
+Packages/com.microsoft.mixedreality.toolkit.foundation/SDK/Editor/Inspectors/UX/HandCoach

+    b.
+Packages/com.microsoft.mixedreality.toolkit.foundation/SDK/Features/UX/Animations/HandCoach

+    c.
+Packages/com.microsoft.mixedreality.toolkit.foundation/SDK/Features/UX/Materials/HandCoach

+    d.
+Packages/com.microsoft.mixedreality.toolkit.foundation/SDK/Features/UX/Meshes/HandCoach

+    e.
+Packages/com.microsoft.mixedreality.toolkit.foundation/SDK/Features/UX/Prefabs/HandCoach

+    f.
+Packages/com.microsoft.mixedreality.toolkit.foundation/SDK/Features/UX/Scripts/HandCoach
+4. Manually fix the links between the HandCoach components.
+5. Modify `private bool IsHandTracked()` `Scripts/HandCoach/HandInteractionHint.cs` using MRTK3 `HandsAggregatorSubsystem`